 Noon — There are half-day raft trips and sport boat tours on the Colorado, but the newest craze is stand up paddleboards and sit-on-top kayaks available through Adrift Adventures near the center of Moab.
 Two sections of calm water, each taking about four hours to navigate are perfect for the boards and the kayaks are designed to run the 12-mile section that hold six Class 2 rapids.
 There's also the popular "ducky,'' a 12-foot long inflatables made for one or two persons that is perfect for the river run.
 Shuttle service is available at the rental shop.

 6 p.m. — The perfect choice for an energy-enhanced meal is Zax Restaurant offering all-you-can-eat pizza, soup and salad.
-There is always a selection of a half-dozen or more pizzas sitting on the warming shelf with every imaginable combination of toppings, along with two different soups and a well stocked salad bar.
-There's also individual selections of sandwiches, burgers and pastas.
+There is always a selection of a half-dozen or more pizzas sitting on the warming shelf with every imaginable combination of toppings, along with two different soups and a well-stocked salad bar.
+There are also individual selections of sandwiches, burgers and pastas.

-9:30 p.m. — The drive back along the River Road to Red Cliff may be interrupted occasionally by roadside campers and rivers travelers packing up for the day, which speaks to the popularity.
-There are several camping areas both inside the parks and outside to those wanting to rough.
-At this point the shower and comfortable bed will be welcome amenities to some.
+9:30 p.m. — The drive back along the River Road to Red Cliff may be interrupted occasionally by roadside campers and river travelers packing up for the day, which speaks to the popularity.
+There are several camping areas both inside the parks and outside to those wanting to rough it, and plenty of shops in town offer gear rentals.
+At this point the luxury of a shower and comfortable bed will be welcome amenities to some.

 8 a.m. — We mentioned Moab is probably best known for its biking, so a visit wouldn't be complete without a two-wheel trip.
 There are a limitless number of riding options at every skill level, but for many the choice is simple — downhill.
 One of the newer rides is the 13.5-mile Gemini Bridge Trail that begins off S.R.
 313 en route to Dead Horse Point State Park.
 It is a dirt road that's all downhill to U.S. 191.
 Here, there are two options: 1. take the shuttle or vehicle back to town; 2. continue on an easy ride another 10 miles on a paved path back into town.
 There are a number of rental shops and shuttle services in town to facilitate this ride.

-11:30 a.m. — At this point something if a little slower pace might is welcome, consider the Museum of Moab on Center Street.
+11:30 a.m. — At this point, if something of a little slower pace is welcome, consider the Museum of Moab on Center Street.
 The Moab area has a rich history founded in geology, archeology and people, beginning, of course, with dinosaurs, including the skeleton of the locally discovered Gastonia burgei.
 There are also stories and artifacts of early residents, the Anasazi, Fremont and Ute Native Americans.
 Mining also played a major role in getting Moab its early recognition.
-An alternative option is the new Moab Giants Dinosaur Museum and Paleosafari.
+An alternative option is the amazing new Moab Giants Dinosaur Museum and Paleosafari.

 12:30 p.m. — The report on the Peace Tree on Main Street is it uses all natural and local ingredients when possible.
 The roasted turkey bagel with bacon, jalapeno-cranberry sauce and spring mix is $9 and the hummus wrap with house-made red pepper hummus, sprouts, carrots and tomatoes is $10.
 Also on the menu is a Peace burger, Thai wrap and peanut butter wrap.